 Debt Worksheet Example

-Because you’re focusing your efforts on the smallest balance first, and paying more than the minimum, you see the benefits of your efforts immediately.
-This is the motivational aspect (emotional) you achieve by using the Snowball Method, and it’s the primary reason The Pig prefers this method.
-Focus and consistency (behavioral) are also critical to becoming debt free.
-When you can immediately see results and stay motivated, then you are more likely to stay focused and consistent month to month.
+Because you’re focusing your efforts on the smallest balance first and paying more than the minimum, you see the benefits of your efforts immediately.
+This is the motivational aspect (emotional) you achieve by using the Snowball Method.
+And it’s the primary reason FTP prefers this method.
+Focus and consistency (behavioral) are also critical to becoming debt-free.
+When you can immediately see results and stay motivated, then you are more likely to stay focused and consistent month-to-month.

-If you’re feeling anxiety about going through the debt pay off process I highly recommend you try the Snowball Method to eliminate your debt.
+If you’re feeling anxious about going through the debt pay off process I highly recommend you try the Snowball Method to eliminate your debt.
 You will be surprised how quickly you can pay off debt using this method, and feel confident and empowered doing it.
-You will be debt free and Filling The Pig in no time.
+You will be debt-free and Filling The Pig in no time.

-Have you been successful paying off debt?
+Have you used the Snowball Method to pay off debt?
 Add your comments below.

 Sign up for a Kindle Unlimited 30 Day Free Trial and read the complete Filling The Pig finance series of books for free.